-PET/CT Second Opinion
+PET CT Second Opinion

-Expert opinion and online consultations available on your computer or any mobile device.
+A re-evaluation of PET-CT scans by expert radiologists.
 The service is available wherever there is an internet.
 All you need is a PC or a smartphone.

-PET/CT combines two types of radiological diagnostics.
+PET-CT combines two types of radiological diagnostics.
 Computed tomography produces high-resolution images of cross-sections of the body.
 Based on these, the radiologist assesses the anatomy of the body, identifies changes in the organs, and determines their nature.
 At the same time, positron emission tomography technology can be used to draw conclusions about certain metabolic processes in the tissues.

 Before a PET study, the patient is injected intravenously with a radiopharmaceutical.
 This is a low-radioactive substance that is distributed throughout the body.
 It almost never causes allergic reactions.
 The natural decay of this substance produces low radiation, which allows the doctor to visualize its distribution in the body.
 With the help of computed tomography, which is performed simultaneously, these metabolic processes can be accurately attributed to specific parts of the body.

-The most commonly used PET/CT radiotracer is 18F-FDG, a glucose analog with the positron-emitting radionuclide fluorine-18, which displays cell metabolism.
+The most commonly used PET-CT radiotracer is 18F-FDG, a glucose analog with the positron-emitting radionuclide fluorine-18, which displays cell metabolism.
 Since many tumor cells have an increased metabolism (e.g., due to their rapid growth), the radiopharmaceutical allows them to be detected.

-In other words, it is PET/CT that can simultaneously answer two fundamentally different but very important questions:
+In other words, it is PET-CT that can simultaneously answer two fundamentally different but very important questions:

 - "What does the tissue look like?"